Hesam-Eskandari/tech-school/database/sql/01-basic.md

 - Base syntax: `SELECT <column-name> AS <column-alias> FROM <table-name> AS <table-alias>;`
 - Separate multiple column identifiers by comma
 - Use astrix (`*`) to select all columns.
+- Example: `SELECT firstname AS name, phone_number AS contact FROM current_customers AS clients;`
 #### CONCAT
 - It concatenates two or more columns and name the result column as `concat`
-- It does not modify the original table.
-It just applies to the retrieved data
 - Example: `SELECT CONCAT(firstname, ' ', lastname) as "full name" FROM person;`
 - Note: Use single quotes for strings in data
-- Note: Use double quote for column and table names and aliasing
+- Note: Use double quotes for column and table names and aliasing
 - A function like `CONCAT` will put its name ('concat') as column name by default unless an alias is specified

 #### Functions:
-- Aggregate functions: run all selected rows and return a single value
+- Aggregate functions: run on all selected rows and return a single value
   - Example: `SUM`, `AVG`, `COUNT`, `MIN`, `MAX`, `LENGTH`
 - Scalar functions: run on given columns separately on each row and return a single column
   - Example: `CONCAT`, `COALESCE`
+- Note: Setting aliases and applying function do not modify the original table.
+It just applies to the retrieved data.

 #### Comment
 - Single line comment: `-- the rest of the line after two dashes`